M-J-Bauer/OLED-or-LCD-128x64-graphics-library/README.md

-# OLED or LCD 128x64px graphics library - PIC32 target
+# OLED or LCD 128x64px graphics library
 C function library for OLED or LCD monochrome graphics module, 128 x 64 pixels

 This repository contains a suite of C functions intended for embedded microcontroller applications using a monochrome graphics LCD or OLED display module with 128(h) x 64(v) pixels.

 Low-level driver functions are provided to support display modules with these controller devices:
 ST7920 (LCD), KS0107/KS0108 (LCD), SH1106 (OLED, IIC).
-Drivers are customized for Microchip PIC32
-MCU devices, but may be easily adapted to other platforms.
+IIC bus driver code is customized for Microchip PIC devices, but may be easily adapted to other MCU types.

 A test & demo program is provided to run on a PIC32 MCU target.
 The program was built and tested under MPLAB.X IDE v5.45 (XC-32 compiler v2.50, free version).
 The project is configured to use an OLED display module with SH1106 controller and IIC (I2C/TWI) connection to the microcontroller.
-The project can be easily adapted to use an alternative display module simply by swapping the driver code module to suit the required devices.

 This graphics library uses a RAM buffer of size 1024 bytes in the microcontroller.
 Using a buffer maximizes the speed of display update operations.